wuzhengy/TAU/Put and Request.md

 Using DHT as loose coupling cache and blockchain as peer index, we are proposing new communication ways to implement pub/sub and p2p.
 ### Pub/sub
 A peer publishes value through mutable item key to announce a new block.
 Pub-key + ChainID + Blk.
 The same idea applys chatting.
+The new block publisher can also publish 50 immutable previous blocks into a mutable item.
+Pub-key+ChainID+blk+previous, X1 ..
+X50, for nodes to sync.
 ### P2P
 On chain peers communicate to each other for demand and request, therefore the value is encrypted using receiver's pub-key.
 Key format: Pub-key(S) + ChainID + Pub-key(R) + Blk + Timestamp.
 ```